Senne Lammens

-Senne Lammens (born 7 July 2002) is a Belgian professional footballer who plays as a goalkeeper for club Manchester United and the Belgium national team.
+Senne Lammens (/nl/; born 7 July 2002) is a Belgian professional footballer who plays as a goalkeeper for club Manchester United and the Belgium national team.

 Lammens commenced his senior football career at Club Brugge.
-At the age of 20, he moved to Royal Antwerp on a four-year deal.
+At the age of 20, he moved to Royal Antwerp on a four-year contract.
 In September 2025, he moved to Manchester United on a deadline day transfer.

+Lammens played 28 times for Belgium at youth international level.
+He made his senior international debut in November 2025, and represented Belgium at the 2026 FIFA World Cup.

 Early life

 Senne Lammens was born on 7 July 2002 in Zottegem, East Flanders.

 Club career

 Club Brugge

 Lammens came through the youth systems of KRC Bambrugge, Dender and Club Brugge.
-On 3 October 2018 he was included in the first-team matchday squad for the UEFA Champions League group match away to Atlético Madrid, aged 16.
+On 3 October 2018, he was included in the first-team matchday squad for the UEFA Champions League group match away against Atlético Madrid at the age of 16.

-On 11 December 2019, then 17-year-old Lammens scored a stoppage-time headed equaliser to make it 2–2 for Club Brugge's under-19s against Real Madrid's under-19s in the UEFA Youth League group stage; the result secured Brugge's progress to the knockout phase.

-He featured for Club NXT—Club Brugge's U23 side—in the First Division B during the 2020–21 season, the team's debut campaign at that level.
+On 11 December 2019, Lammens scored a stoppage-time headed equaliser to make it 2–2 for Club Brugge's under-19 against Real Madrid's under-19 in the UEFA Youth League group stage.
+The result secured Brugge's progress to the knockout phase.
+He played for Club NXT, Club Brugge's U23 club in the First Division B during the 2020–21 season, the team's debut campaign at that level.

-With first-choice goalkeeper Simon Mignolet injured, Lammens started for the senior side in the Belgian Super Cup on 17 July 2021, a 3–2 win over Genk.
-He started again on the opening matchday of the Pro League season on 25 July 2021 against Eupen, and later appeared in a 3–0 Croky Cup win over Deinze on 27 October 2021.
-On 22 May 2022 he came on as a second-half substitute for Mignolet in the final match of the champions' play-offs against Anderlecht.
+With first choice goalkeeper Simon Mignolet injured, Lammens started for the senior club in the Belgian Super Cup on 17 July 2021, a 3–2 victory against Genk.
+He restarted in the opening matchday of the Pro League season on 25 July against Eupen before appearing in a 3–0 Croky Cup victory against Deinze on 27 October.
+On 22 May 2022, Lammens came on as a second-half substitute for Mignolet in the final match of the champions' play-offs against Anderlecht.